MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-hand.md

-# 3D Object Manipulation (Hand)
+# 3D Object Manipulation

 This tutorial will introduce you to using gesture and skeleton input to enrich the user interface of the games and applications you make with Unity.
 We will create a 3D cursor that is controlled by hand gestures.
-We will then use this cursor to select objects in the scene and move them in 3D space.
+We will use this cursor to select objects in the scene and move them in 3D space.

 This tutorial will take approximately 30 minutes to complete.